ssaltzen/MastersProject/README.md

 ## The Code
 	Our final solution to the Maneuver Identification Challenge is the Shortest Path Classification algorithm (/ShortestPathClassification/shortest_path_classification.py)
-	Video examples of each type of maneuver in our training dataset can be found on [Google Drive](https://drive.google.com/drive/folders/1dLIYun9XqU5sNJYZ6UG4pjUI8mgEux6k?usp=sharing)
+	Video examples of each type of maneuver in our training dataset can be found on https://drive.google.com/drive/folders/1dLIYun9XqU5sNJYZ6UG4pjUI8mgEux6k?usp=sharing
 	The ShortestPathClassification folder also contains the output log with the results of running the classifier on 256 random files.
 It also contains an
 	Excel file containing the results of validating 50 of the files from the output log.
 	The output for each file follows the format: